chiedo/presentations/docs/a-primer-on-web3.md

 - You want to control your money instead of the government and banks (eg. 2008 and now) where the banks profit from your money while the gov devalues it via inflation
 - You value competition over monopolies that result from the centralized aggregation of power
 - You like the idea of widely available opportunities regardless of where you live in the world
-- Or if you happen to think freedom is a cool concept
+- Or if you just happen to think freedom is a cool concept

 ---